phreaknik/phonon-network/README.md

 In this serialization scheme, each parameters is prefixed by:

-1. An data type identifier (1-byte TLV)
+1. A data type identifier (1-byte TLV)
 2. A 1-byte length prefix indicating the number of bytes to follow for that parameter

 > The TLV encoding pattern is mostly an artifact of Javacard libraries.